danielwood1992/qarray_gridengine/README.md

 A script corresponding to the qarray_template.sh format.

 This will have:
-A section starting with the line ##JOB_NUM##
+1. A section starting with the line ##JOB_NUM##.
 This section needs to end with 'echo $ARRAY_NUM';
 You can script whatever process you want to generate this array.
-A second section starting with '##ARRAY_BIT##'
-This you should write and should behave exactly as a normal array job...
-...except where you'd normally have a line '#$ -t 1-10' or whatever, you need to put '#$ -t ?'.
+2. A second section starting with '##ARRAY_BIT##'.
+This you should write and should behave exactly as a normal array job...except where you'd normally have a line '#$ -t 1-10' or whatever, you need to put '#$ -t ?'.
 This will get replaced with 1-$ARRAY_NUM from the first bit of your script.

 If your script doesn't correspond to these requirements, an error message should hopefully be generated